 In order to survive in our competitive, modern economy, organizations need to manage various data resources, analyze data and visualize the results to improve performance management, optimize customer relations, monitor business activity, and support decision making.
 The market has a high demand for professionals with a solid understanding of data management and analysis, up-to-date knowledge on practical tools to solve business problems in various functional areas, e.g. marketing, finance, accounting and healthcare.

-View the Business Intelligence Concentration requirements.
+View the academic requirements for the Business Intelligence Concentration.

 Health sector industries are undergoing revolutionary change.
 Across these industries, people are harnessing new technology and data as they find better ways to address the health needs of growing and aging populations.
 The Health Sector Management concentration provides MBA students an introduction to the healthcare system and to selected health sector trends and business practices in technology and big data.

 Students who pursue this concentration may build a solid foundation in healthcare and health-related businesses.
 These industries employ more people than nearly any other sector and, over the next decade, the number of jobs is expected to increase more rapidly than for most other industries.
 Demand for new business talent is strong.
 While this sector is extraordinarily complex, this concentration can help you make sense of the healthcare world and to learn how you can make a positive difference.

 View the academic requirements for the Health Sector Management Concentration.